medialab/xan/docs/cmd/join.md

                                  both data sets with matching records joined.
 If there is no match, the missing side will be padded out with empty fields.
+    --semi                       Only keep rows of left file matching a row in right file.
+    --anti                       Only keep rows of left file not matching a row in right file.
     --cross                      This returns the cartesian product of the given CSV files.
 The number of rows emitted will be equal to N * M, where N and M correspond to the number of rows in the given